A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Bhisham Kund Narkatari

 It is located about one and half miles from Thanesar, Kurukshetra-Pehowa road.
 This holy tank also finds its mention in the Hindu mythology.
-Legends say that Bhishma Pitamah of Mahabharata epic laid on a bed of arrows.
+Legends say that Bhishma Pitamah of Mahabharata epic lay on a bed of arrows.

 Kurukshetra has many tourist attractions.
 There are various hotels available in all ranges.
 You can choose from wide variety like luxurious star, moderate and low budget economy hotels.